emacs-berlin/emacs-berlin.org/index.md

 # September 25th, 2024 Meetup

 Our next meetup is going to be on Wednesday, September 25th.
-Remote and most likely also in person at c-base.
+In-person at c-base and remote on Jitsi.

-Want to do a presentation or an impromptu show-and-tell?
-Both are welcome.
-If you want to do a longer presentation, please let us know on the mailing list beforehand.
+We'll try some collaborative elisp hacking this time, see the mailing list for details.

 ### Location